EXOTIC PLANTS EXHIBITION

 Among the thousands of plants, several décor

-elements are being displayed, elements inspired generally by the
+elements are being displayed, elements inspired generally by

-living world and especially by insects,
+and especially by insects,

 made by the same dedicated employees, from vegetal debris.